dhruvna/CS190J-SurveyChain-Project/README.md

   - **Notes:** Only callable for registered users.
 Throws an error if the user is not registered.

 - **Increase Reputation**
-  - **Function:** `increaseReputation(address _userAddress, uint256 _reputationEarned)`
+  - **Function:** `increaseReputation(address _userAddress, uint256 _surveyValue) public`
   - **Description:** Increases the reputation of a registered user by the amount specified.
   - **Returns:** None.
   - **Notes:** Only callable for registered users.
 Logs a message without updating any value if the user is not registered.
-If a user's reputation would increase above the maximum, clamp to the maximum value.
+If a user's reputation would increase above the maximum, clamps to the maximum value.

 ### SurveyManager